...

 Quick takeaway: Save washable items with limited mold and no lasting odor.
 Throw away items that stay smelly, keep growing mold, or show clear fabric damage.

-Mold vs Mildew on Clothes: What’s the Difference?
+Mold vs Mildew on Clothes

-Mold on clothes often appears as darker, blotchy, or fuzzy spots.
+Mold on clothes often appears as darker, blotchy, powdery, or fuzzy spots.
 Mildew usually looks flatter and lighter and often shows up with a musty smell.
 Visible growth usually needs a stronger cleanup response than odor alone.

 Why Mold Grows on Clothes

 Mold grows when clothes stay damp and do not dry fully.
+It usually follows a moisture problem.

 The most common causes are: